j3k0/cordova-plugin-purchase/api/classes/CdvPurchase.Store.md

 • **version**: `string` = `PLUGIN_VERSION`

+Version of the plugin currently installed.

 ## Accessors

 ### localReceipts

 • `get` **localReceipts**(): [`Receipt`](CdvPurchase.Receipt.md)[]

-List of all receipts as present on the device.
+List of all receipts present on the device.

 #### Returns